Apply now for: Fall 2015 (Still accepting applications as of 9/1/15), J-Term 2016, Spring 2016

 Duties/Responsibilities include, but are not limited to:

--General knowledge of Biology and filtrations systems is helpful.
+-General knowledge of Biology and filtration systems is helpful

 The New England Aquarium’s mission is to protect the blue planet through hands-on programs, live animal and interactive exhibits, public lectures and forums, and research and conservation projects.